photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 An image for the [Raspberry Pi](raspberry-pi.md) is available as well.
 In addition, we plan to provide a single binary.

-!!! note "Windows"
+!!! info "Windows"
     Windows users may need to [disable](img/docker-disable-wsl2.jpg) the WSL 2 based engine in *Docker Settings > General* to mount drives other than `C:`.
 Please use this [docker-compose.yml](https://dl.photoprism.org/docker/windows/docker-compose.yml) example to get started and [increase](img/docker-resources-advanced.jpg) the Docker memory limit to 4 GB or more, as the default of 2 GB may reduce indexing performance or cause restarts.

-!!! note "MacOS"
+!!! info "macOS"
-    MacOS users should [increase](img/docker-resources-advanced.jpg) the Docker memory limit to 4 GB or more, as the default of 2 GB may reduce indexing performance or cause restarts.
+    macOS users should [increase](img/docker-resources-advanced.jpg) the Docker memory limit to 4 GB or more, as the default of 2 GB may reduce indexing performance or cause restarts.
     Please use this [docker-compose.yml](https://dl.photoprism.org/docker/macos/docker-compose.yml)
     example to get started.